 1. The PEGC has established PDU Session.

-2. The PINE establishes direct connection with the PEGC using the parameters obtained in procedure described in clause 6.8.2.2.
+2. The PINE establishes direct connection with the PEGC, e.g., using the parameters obtained in procedure described in clause 6.8.2.2, or using the user input information.

-3. The PINE sends relay request over application layer to the PEGC.
-The parameters for visiting the PEGC over application layer can be obtained over application layer in procedure described in clause 6.8.2.2.
+3. The PINE sends connection request over application layer to the PEGC.

-4. The PEGC sends relay request over application layer to the PINMF.
-The parameters for visiting the PINMF over application layer can be obtained over application layer in procedure described in clause 6.8.2.2.
+4. If the PEMC does not have direct connection with the PEGC, the PEGC relays the request over application layer to the PINMF and the PINMF relays the request to the PEMC.
+If the PEMC has direct connection with the PEGC, the PEGC relays the request over application layer to the PEMC directly.
+The third party APP in the PEMC handles the connection request.

-5. The PINMF authorizes the request and initiates the relay path management procedures using solution 12 addresses to KI#4.
+5. The PEMC sends update PIN request to the PINMF over application layer, e.g., via a web portal.

-6-7.
-The PINMF sends relay response to the PEGC over application layer, and PEGC sends the relay response to the PINE over application layer.
+6. The PINMF sends Update PIN Request as described in step 9 of clause 6.8.2.2.

-8. The PINMF may update PIN configuration to the PEMC over application layer.
-The PINMF may perform further action, e.g. delete the PINE, re-configure the rule of the PINE communication, etc.
+7-12.
+Same as described in steps 10-15 of clause 6.8.2.2.

 6.8.2.4 Parameters provisioned to PEMC

-The parameters provisioned to PEMC is over application layer.
+The parameters provisioned to PEMC is over application layer, c.f. step 4-5 in clause 6.8.2.2.
 The parameters provisioned via application layer may include following:

 - PIN name and PIN ID, as well as the PIN description.